 The Schmitt Music Mural

 There are numerous reminders of Prince all around us in Minneapolis.
-Even if you aren’t a Prince fan, you can still appreciate his connection to Minnesota.
+Even if you aren’t a Prince fan, you can still appreciate his connection to Minnesota and how much attention he has brought to our state.
 Since his sudden passing in 2016 those reminders have become even more meaningful.

 One of these landmarks in Minneapolis will soon be changed forever.
 Lets go make sure we learn about it before it’s too late.